-Planning on taking an RV trip with kids?
-Here are a few tips that will make sure you have a successful and memorable road trip with your family.
+Are you planning on taking an RV trip with kids?
+Here are a few tips to make sure you have a successful and memorable road trip with your family.

 Top 10 Tips for a Successful RV Trip with Kids